Disney’s Renaissance & the Rise of CGI

 The failure of movies such as “Final Fantasy” (2001) by Hironobu Sakaguchi, and “The Polar Express” (2004) by Robert Zemeckis, has largely been attributed to the “uncanniness” of the main characters.
 The creation of photo realist humans generated via CGI remains daunting for the movie industry.
 The video below (2 min) offers more examples of instances of the “Uncanny Valley”:

-- Please review the long paper guideline and grading rubric here and submit a draft on Blackboard by next week.
+- Please review the final presentations guidelines and grading rubric.
+Continue working on the presentation.
 The final version is due on week 15.

 - Respond to the journal entry prompt(s) on this page [optional]